stefanwerfling/flyingfish/README.md

 ## Docker Hub

-I utilise the docker manifest for multi-platform awareness.
+I utilize the docker manifest for multi-platform awareness.
 Simply getting "stefanwerfling/flyingfish:latest" should get the correct image for your arch.
 However, you can also get specific Arch images via tags.

 The architectures supported by this image are: